ymkale/ticket-service/README.md

  * No email id validations.

 ---
-## Build Project By Maven
+## Build Project using Maven

 Execute following command to build the project.
-This will take couple of sec to build.
+This will take couple of secs to build.

 ```
 $ cd ticket-service
 ```

-Following command will build the project as well run the Test cases
+Following command will build the project as well as execute the Test cases

 ```
 $ mvn clean package